Crypto137/d3b-emu/README.md

 # d3b-emu

 d3b-emu is an open-source server emulator for Diablo III Beta.

 The only supported version of the client is **0.3.0.7447** (Beta Patch 4).

+See the [wiki](https://github.com/Crypto137/d3b-emu/wiki) for more details.

 ## Features